Chemutaiselim/Sorting-Images/Combined Codes/Readme.md

 4. `get_best_image(folder_path, sorting_method)`: Determines the best image with the highest color property based on the chosen sorting method.
 5. `display_image(image_path)` Loads and displays the image in its original size.

+# Contrast Sorting

+The Contrast Sorting feature allows you to sort images in a folder based on their contrast properties.
+Contrast refers to the difference in brightness between the light and dark areas of an image, and it plays an important role in image analysis, enhancement, and visual perception.

+## Available Sorting Methods

+1. **Histogram Equalization**: Enhances the contrast of an image by redistributing pixel intensities.
+2. **Contrast Limited Adaptive Histogram Equalization (CLAHE)**: Improves contrast while limiting amplification in noise regions.
+3. **Retinex-based Algorithms**: Applies multi-scale Retinex algorithms to enhance contrast by removing the illumination component.

+## Usage

+1. Prepare a folder containing the images to be sorted.
+2. Set the folder path in the code.
+3. Choose the desired contrast sorting method by specifying it in the code using the `contrast_method` parameter.
+4. Run the code to display the best image based on the selected contrast sorting method.

+## How Code Works

+1. `apply_histogram_equalization(image)`: Applies histogram equalization to enhance the contrast of the image.
+2. `apply_clahe(image)`: Applies Contrast Limited Adaptive Histogram Equalization (CLAHE) to improve contrast while limiting amplification in noise regions.
+3. `apply_retinex(image)`: Applies multi-scale Retinex algorithms to enhance contrast by removing the illumination component.
+4. `calculate_contrast_stddev(image)`: Calculates the contrast of an image using the standard deviation of pixel intensities.
+5. `get_best_image(folder_path, contrast_method)`: Determines the best image with the highest contrast using the specified contrast sorting method.
+6. `display_image(image_path)`: Loads and displays the image.